jc4166/p8105_finalproject/proposal.md

 clinical characteristics of neuromuscular scoliosis involve a deformity of the lumbar and thoracic spine that often is accompanied with pelvic obliquity and postural problems and lead to loss of function and possibly pain.
-Severe neuromuscular scoliotic curves (\>50degrees) are difficult to control with braces, especially if they are rapidly growing.
+Severe neuromuscular scoliotic curves (\>50 degrees) are difficult to control with braces, especially if they are rapidly growing.
 Surgical treatment is often the recommended intervention to prevent further deterioration of posture and functional mobility, and improve quality of life.

 The surgical treatment of individuals with CP who present with severe neuromuscular scoliosis has been associated with a high peri-operative and post-operative complication rates as high as 75%.
-Mohamad et al. (2007) carried out a retrospective record review of 175 patients with neuromuscular scoliosis, with 73.7 % of them being patients with CP.
+Mohamad et al.
+(2007) carried out a retrospective record review of 175 patients with neuromuscular scoliosis, with 73.7 % of them being patients with CP.
 The peri- and post-operative complications rate was 33.1 % (58/175).
 Patients experienced a combination of pulmonary complications (~20%), infections (8%), neurological (4%), and cardiovascular problems (4%).
 In another retrospective study, Tsirikos et al. (2008) reported data in 287 patients with CP who underwent spinal fusion.
 They reported major complications including 3 perioperative deaths, an intraoperative complication rate of 10.8 % (38/287), an early postoperative (within 6 weeks) complication rate of 9.4 % (27/287), and a late postoperative complication rate of 10.1 % (29/ 287).
 Lastly, a prospective cohort study with 127 patients with CP (Samdani, et.al.
 2016) reported an overall 39.4% of major perioperative complications that resulted in increased hospitalization length, use of intensive care unit, and readmission.
 The authors reported perioperative risk variables such as increase of blood loss, staged procedures and the lack of antifibrinolytic use.
 They also reported some pre-operative indicators such as the larger preoperative kyphosis, lower body mass index (BMI) as risk factors for complications.

 In all studies, there appear to be pre-operative risk factors associated with increased complications but no study has comprehensively examined these factors.
 Understanding the role of pre-operative risk factors can assist the interdisciplinary team to develop a pre-operative intervention protocol that can better prepare patients for surgery and minimize peri- and post operative complications.
 The purpose of our study is to examine the pre-operative risk factors and understand their association with spinal surgery complications in patients with CP.
 Our team comprises of anesthesiologists and rehabilitation therapists who can combine expertise to develop behavioral and biological intervention protocols, and to make decisions regarding the proper timing and optimization for surgery.

-## Intended Final Products

 ## Anticipated Data Sources